Hip & Knee Arthritis

 Symptoms vary according to the form of Arthritis.
-Arthritic symptoms generally include swelling and pain or tenderness in one or more joints for more than two weeks, redness or heat in a joint, limitation of motion of joint, early morning stiffness, and skin changes including rashes.
+Arthritic symptoms generally include swelling and pain or tenderness in one or more joints, redness or heat in a joint, limitation of motion of joint, early morning stiffness, and skin changes including rashes.

 Doctors diagnose arthritis with a medical history, physical exam and x-rays of the affected part.
 Computed tomography (CT) scans and magnetic resonance imaging (MRI) scans are also performed to diagnose arthritis.